-Each student will submit learning reflections weekly at the end of each unit of study.
-Reflections will be reviewed by your instructor periodically with comments.
+Students will submit learning reflections throughout the course.
+Reflections will be reviewed by your instructor with comments.
 The reflections should consist of experiences, thoughts, opinions, and attitudes as they apply towards your learning as it relates to the use of assessments and evaluation tools.
 Prompts will be provided for the reflections.
-Reflections will be scored upon quality as students move through the course.
-Improvement in terms of depth and complexity as well as writing skills is expected.
+Improvement in terms of depth and complexity as well as writing skills over the course of the semester is expected.
 All information will be kept confidential.

-E. Exams
+E. Quizzes

-Students will complete an exam over content presented in class and assigned readings.
-The exam will be open book (i.e., you can use your book and notes) but you still must learn the material first because the exam is timed.
-You will only have 60 minutes to complete the exam online, which means that you will not have time to read the material for the first time while taking the examinations.
+Students will complete a quiz over content presented in class and assigned readings periodically.
+The quizzes will be open book (i.e., you can use your book and notes), but you still must learn the material first because the quiz is timed.
+You will only have 60 minutes to complete the quiz online, which means that you will not have time to read the material for the first time while taking the quiz.